 The course will cover topics related to the appropriate and correct conduct of personnel in a research setting.
 Issues will be discussed dealing with choosing a research mentor, how to record data, authorship and publication, and the correct and ethical treatment of animal and human subjects.

-Repeat Status: Not repeatable for credit Prerequisites: BIO 500 [Min Grade: C]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: BIO 500 [Min Grade: C]

 BIO 680 Special Topics 9.0 Credits